What is New Credit?

 - The score allows for "rate shopping"

-Your FICO® Scores may consider the time that has passed since you opened a new credit account, for specific types of accounts.
+This is the age of your most recently opened account.
+Your FICO Scores may consider the time that has passed since you opened a new credit account, for specific types of accounts.